pdstevenson/pdstevenson.github.io/_publications/publications.md

 Any papers listed as *in preparation* are a reminder to me more than any promise of a paper that I'll actually finish writing.

+**140.** "*A program for 3D nuclear time-dependent density-functional theory with full Skyrme interaction: hit3d", Yue Shi, Paul D. Stevenson, and Nobuo Hinohara, *in preparation*

 **139.** "*COMEX7 Conference Proceeding*", P. D. Stevenson et al. *in preparation*

 **138.** "*A Quantum Simulation Approach to Solving Nuclear Hartree Fock via Imaginary Time Evolution*", Yang Hong Li, Jim Al-Khalili, and Paul Stevenson, *in preparation*.